emheron/ms-teams-active-chrome-extension/README.md

 ## Usage Instructions

 1. Once installed, you'll see the extension's icon on your Chrome extensions bar.
-2. The extension works automatically when Microsoft Teams is opened in a browser tab, simulating user actions at intervals of approximately 5 minutes.
+2. The extension works automatically when Microsoft Teams is opened in a browser tab, simulating user actions at intervals of approximately 10 seconds.
 3. Remember to leave Microsoft Teams open in a tab for the extension to work.
 It works best when Teams is only open in the browser and not simultaneously with the desktop app.

 ## Uninstall